 Visits included a trip to Salford Royal Hospital to meet with leading doctors and nurses to understand how the Trust is working with local people to ensure the highest standards of care.
 The Healthwatch Committee also attended an event hosted by High Sheriff, Robina Shah, to meet young people at a forum focussing on mental health and well-being.

-With Greater Manchester already one of the new ‘Integrated Care Systems’ which are being rolled out as part of the NHS Long Term Plan, the learnings from this visit and the partnership will be used help inform how Healthwatch teams in other parts of the country might work in the future.
+With Greater Manchester already one of the new ‘Integrated Care Systems’ which are being rolled out as part of the NHS Long Term Plan, the learning from this visit and the partnership will be used help inform how Healthwatch teams in other parts of the country might work in the future.

 Commenting on the funding Mayor of Greater Manchester, Andy Burnham said: